madjugglers/pattern-book/01_maj_pattern_book.md

 ## Secret Juggling Code Words and Phrases (Glossary)

+* **baby position**.
+The least challenging task in a juggling pattern, if there is one.
 * **Bernardos**.
 Unecessary solo juggling tricks performed while other jugglers are trying to start a pattern.
 Named after Paul Bernardo, an expert of the craft.
 * **Canadian catch**.
 An impressive catch that would have been difficult